reinderien/capmeter/readme.md

 How do I set it up?
 -------------------

-1. Install the latest version of the Arduino IDE.
-2. Copy and paste the code into it.
-3. Connect your Arduino over USB.
-4. Select the appropriate port and board.
-5. Upload the code.
-6. Connect the three resistors as shown below.
+1. Connect the three resistors between pins 5/A0/A1/A2 as shown below.
 If you don't have exact values, you can substitute, but you need to modify the range struct as necessary.
+A breadboard will work but a project board with soldered connections will introduce less parasitic capacitance.
+2. Install the latest version of the Arduino IDE.
+3. Copy and paste the code into it.
+4. Connect your Arduino over USB.
+5. Select the appropriate port and board.
+6. Upload the code.

 How do I use it?
 ----------------